Hands up if you have a junk room in your house. Or a junk cupboard? Come on – at least a junk drawer?

 If you have none of these, and your entire house is as organised as Martha Stewart’s pantry, I envy you.
 But if you have that messy part of your house that has been messy for… well, for as long as you can remember, you’ll be able to relate to this post.

 When we moved into The Crap Shack more than three years ago, Mr Nerd and I each took one of the two tiny spare bedrooms to use for our individual crap and doing our individual things.
 Mr Nerd used his room for storing boring things like Star Wars videos (yes.
-VHS) and computer parts.
+VHS) and computer parts and so. many. cords.

 I intended to use my room as a craft room.
 A little studio, a designated place to do all the messy things I normally hog the floor and table in the dining room for.
 Like crafting and gift wrapping and framing pictures and painting furniture.

 But the little studio or craft room just never really happened.
 In fact, it became alarmingly messy.
 I may have our DVDs and spices organised alphabetically and my clothes organised by colour.
 (At one of our house parties, I once walked into a group of girls in the kitchen, crying with laughter as they opened and closed my cupboards and pantry to openly mock each of my painstakingly hand-labelled shelves and containers.
 The same group of girls gave me a label maker for my last birthday.
 Winning).

 Anyway, despite my anal traits, this ‘craft room’ was my weakness; my Monica’s closet.
 In the spirit of full and embarassing disclosure, for more than three years, my room has pretty much always looked like this…